PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 11:19:53
+Last updated: 2024-04-06 11:20:26
-Random Quote: Barney: "I'm dating a stripper."Ted: "Yes, I've seen your bus ad." - Ted Mosby
+Random Quote: Bro, bro, bro your broat, gently to the bar Hit on sluts, then do ten shots and... - Barney Stinson